094459/newsletter-oss-projects/README.md

 **tsynamo**

 [tsynamo](https://aws-oss.beachgeek.co.uk/3td) is a project from that Olli Warro that simplifies the DynamoDB API so that you don't have to write commands with raw expressions and hassle with the attribute names and values.
 Moreover, Tsynamo makes sure you use correct types in your DynamoDB expressions, and the queries are nicer to write with autocompletion.
 Olli was inspired by another project ([Kysely](https://aws-oss.beachgeek.co.uk/3tm)), and so built this project so that he could do similar using Amazon DynamoDB. (#195)

+**user-behavior-insights**

+[user-behavior-insights](https://aws-oss.beachgeek.co.uk/3yx) This repository contains the OpenSearch plugin for the User Behavior Insights (UBI) capability.
+This plugin facilitates persisting client-side events (e.g. item clicks, scroll depth) and OpenSearch queries for the purpose of analyzing the data to improve search relevance and user experience.(#200)

 ### Developer Tools & DevOps